easoncareer/jamatest/Command Shell/A/README.md

 Write a terminal script (in bash, batch, python, ruby, etc) for either a windows or linux terminal that will:
  1. Loop through a directory of files
  2. Check if each file contains the word “contour”
- 3. Replace each occurrence of that word with “jama”
+ 3. Replace each occurrence of that word with “contour”

 ### How to